mitsuba-renderer/mitsuba3/docs/generated/extracted_rst_api.rst

         interpolation is dictated by the floating point precision of the query point type.

-        Parameter ``pos`` (drjit.llvm.ad.Array1f):
+        Parameter ``pos`` (drjit.AnyArray):
             *no description available*

-        Parameter ``active`` (drjit.llvm.ad.Bool | None):
+        Parameter ``active`` (drjit.AnyArray | bool):
             Mask to specify active lanes.

-        Returns → list[drjit.llvm.ad.Float]:
+        Returns → drjit.AnyArray:
             *no description available*

-    .. py:method:: mitsuba.Texture1f16.eval_cubic(self, pos, active=Bool(True), force_nonaccel=False)
+    .. py:method:: mitsuba.Texture1f16.eval_cubic(self, pos, active=True, force_nonaccel=False)

         Evaluate a clamped cubic B-Spline interpolant represented by this texture

         Instead of interpolating the texture via B-Spline basis functions, the implementation transforms this calculation into an equivalent weighted sum of several linear interpolant evaluations.
-In CUDA mode, this can then be accelerated by hardware texture units, which runs faster than a naive implementation.
-More information can be found in:
+On the CUDA and Metal backends, these steps can then be accelerated by hardware texture units, which runs faster than a naive implementation.
+More information can be found
+        in:

             GPU Gems 2, Chapter 20, "Fast Third-Order Texture Filtering" by Christian Sigg.